These free word search puzzles can help you review important English vocabulary. Unlike crosswords, they don’t help you practice the word meanings.

 However, once you have learned the meanings, word searches help you focus your attention on them.
 They can help you practice spelling as well.

-The best way to use word search puzzles is along with other review of the same words, so many of the puzzles are followed by links to related reading selections or practice.
+The best way to use word search puzzles is along with other ways to review of the same words.
+That's why there are inks to related practice after many of the puzzles.

 There are several types of word searches here.

-The words in the puzzle run left to right, top to bottom, or diagonally, but not backwards.
-Most word searches include about 50 words, using mixed forms: nouns, verbs, adjectives and sometimes adverbs.
+The words in the puzzle run left to right, top to bottom, or diagonally, but not backward.
+Most word searches include about 50 words.
+They use mixed forms: nouns, verbs, adjectives and sometimes adverbs.

-Irregular Past Tense Verbs Word Search includes almost all the verbs in 12 Lists for Irregular Verbs in the Past Tense, with the verb list on the bottom arranged in basically that order.
+Irregular Past Tense Verbs Word Search includes most of the verbs in 12 Lists for Irregular Verbs.
+(The verb list on the bottom has a similar order to the words on that page.)
 For extra practice, make up a sentence with each.
 (Word Search Answers.)

 We use past participles after ‘have’ (or ‘had’) to form the perfect tenses.
 (See that page for an explanation.)
 Most past participles are the same as the simple past form, regular or irregular.
-It’s worth practicing the irregular ones, and you can do that with Irregular Past Participles Word Search and its answers.
+It’s worth practicing the irregular ones.
+You can do that with Irregular Past Participles Word Search and its answers.

-There are several word searches in this section, from relatively easy to words with challenging spellings (and meanings!)
+There are several word searches in this section.
+Some aren't too hard; others have words with challenging spellings (and meanings!)

 • actum- to act,